mayawarrier/space_invaders_emulator/README.md

 cmake --build .
 cmake --install .
 ```
 This creates a Release build in the folder `release`.
+Use `-DCMAKE_BUILD_TYPE=Debug` for a Debug build.
 Pass `-DALLOW_SDL2_SRCBUILD=ON` to CMake to automatically fetch and build SDL2 libraries.

 ### Web Build
-Follow [these instructions](https://emscripten.org/docs/getting_started/downloads.html) first to setup Emscripten and add it to your PATH using emsdk,
+Follow [these instructions](https://emscripten.org/docs/getting_started/downloads.html) to install Emscripten using emsdk.
-then run the commands below.
+Then run the commands below, replacing `<path-to-emsdk>` with the correct path:
 ```
 git clone https://github.com/mayawarrier/space_invaders_emulator.git
 cd space_invaders_emulator
-web/scripts/./web-build -Install
+web/scripts/./web-build -Install -EmsdkPath <path-to-emsdk>
 ```
-This creates a Release build in the `out/install/Emscripten-Release`.
+This creates a Release build in the folder `out/install/Emscripten-Release`.
+Use `-BuildType Debug` for a Debug build.
-You can run this using `web/scripts/./web-run -Install -Browser chrome` (starts a development server).
+You can run the emulator with `web/scripts/./web-run -Install -Browser chrome` (starts a development server).

 ## Run options
 ```